The Cloths We Use

 A lot of the terminology surrounding cloth, in particular suiting cloth can be very confusing, a different dialect comprising of language like‘super 120s’ ‘worsted’ ‘high twist’ and ‘g/m2’ below is a glossary of sorts, with the aim of clarifying some of these terms.

-High Twist – a process with the aim of reducing the amount of creasing in a fabric and strengthening the fabric.
-A high twist fabric is made from a warp and weft thread, which is in itself made up of multiple threads twisted together.
+fabric is made from a warp and weft thread, which is in itself made up of

-Warp and Weft – Cloth is made up of two threads, being woven in between each other, the weft is the static threads, where as the warp is woven in between the weft.
+threads, being woven in between each other, the weft is the static threads,

 G/M2 – Perhaps an obvious one, the Gm2 tells us the weight of the cloth.
 Generally for suiting, you’d want to look at cloths between 280 and 450 gm2 although it’s possible to go heavier or lighter if you’ll be in a particularly cold or warm climate.